v-gilbert/quantumbenchmarkzoo/content/figure-of-merit/fidelities-errors.md

 The map $$\rho \rightarrow M(\rho)$$ represents a quantum operation if it is a Complete Positive Trace Preserving (CPTP) map.
 CP means that $$M(\rho)$$ must be positive semi-definite (i.e., no output with a negative probability).
 TP means that each measurement outcome probability adds up to 1.
 The reader may refer to {% cite Hashim2024 %} for a pedagogical introduction and discussion on CPTP.

-Benchmarking quantum processes involves comparing ideal implementations of the map $$\widetilde{M}$$ to the actual implementation $$M$$.
+Benchmarking quantum processes involves comparing ideal implementations of the map $$M$$ to the actual implementation $$\widetilde{M}$$.
 In general, these maps are directly called quantum gates.

 {% include tables/quantum-processes-table.html %}
 <script type="text/javascript">